 Our rearing of animals for meat and dairy is no less ‘inhumane’ than that described in the book.
 We talk of beef and veal rather than cows and calves.
 Words like free-range and grass-fed suggest rural paradise rather than slaughter.

-This doesn’t necessarily make Tender is the Flesh an anticarnivorous tract.
+This doesn’t necessarily make Tender is the Flesh vegan propaganda.
 Rather, it highlights the contradictions we live with: we love animals, yet own them or eat them.
-We love our fellow humans … yet we can look the other way.
+We love our fellow humans … yet we can stomach their torture.

 We turn our recognition of humanity in others on and off as convenient.
 Sometimes this is writ large in colonialist attitudes, but eating special meat is also metaphor for exploitation of human capital, and of those who have less.